-The ACT® college readiness assessment is a curriculum- and standards-based educational and career planning tool that assesses students' academic readiness for college.
+The ACT® is a curriculum- and standards-based educational and career planning tool that assesses students’ academic readiness for college.

 The ACT is the capstone of our College and Career Readiness System.
-The test uses the same score scale as ACT Explore and ACT Plan, making the system an effective tool to monitor academic progress and student growth.
+The test uses the same score scale as ACT Explore/ACT Plan and ACT Aspire, making the system an effective tool to monitor academic progress and student growth.